Whether you’re a vision benefits veteran or a newbie, you’re bound to have some questions.

 A vision screening does not take the place of a comprehensive eye exam.
 School screenings generally check for color blindness and your child’s ability to see far away.
 A comprehensive exam will evaluate the entire structure of the eye and allow the doctor to view nerves and blood vessels—small windows into your child’s overall health.
 Eye doctors will also check for farsightedness, which is more common in younger children.

-Definitely.
-In fact, many optometrists share space with a retail optical store but operate a separate practice.
+Many optometrists share space with a retail optical store, but operate a separate practice.
 All of them, wherever they practice, must meet the same state licensing and credentialing requirements.
 Additionally, one advantage of using a vision carrier, like EyeMed, is that credentials of every in-network eye doctor are thoroughly examined and verified, so you can feel confident you’re getting access to high quality eye care.

 You have the right to appeal your vision plan’s decision.
 Learn more about your appeal rights.

 As an EyeMed member, you have certain rights and responsibilities, like the ability to get help in another language if needed.
 Learn more about EyeMed's Member Bill of Rights.

 You’re in luck.
 There are no waiting periods.
 You can begin using your benefits on the first day of your effective date.